fusioncharts/dev_centre_docs/university/sales-dashboard-using-react.md

 From the sidebar, navigate to “**Credentials**” and click on “**Create credentials**” button and select “**API Key**”.
 Also, click on the “**Restrict Key**” and set a name for the same.
 (I’ve set it to `SalesDashboardAPIKey`).

 <img src="https://d2mxuefqeaa7sj.cloudfront.net/s_3E77B58C1BDB4283EA0AA5749F06200EAFD47D75D433E88A9C19E349F3F702AF_1548746564747_Screenshot+2019-01-29+12.52.15.png" alt="Google Developer Dashboard" height="550" width="800">

-Note : Save the key generated (mine is `AIzaSyCn_qxApnW1By0E3DZmIOJeXkT_RtYuYHo`), since we will need this key to pull the data from our Google Sheets later.
+> Save the key generated (mine is `AIzaSyCn_qxApnW1By0E3DZmIOJeXkT_RtYuYHo`), since we will need this key to pull the data from our Google Sheets later.

 <img src="https://d2mxuefqeaa7sj.cloudfront.net/s_3E77B58C1BDB4283EA0AA5749F06200EAFD47D75D433E88A9C19E349F3F702AF_1548746333873_Screenshot+2019-01-29+12.47.15.png" alt="Google Sheets API" height="550" width="800">

 From the “**API Restrictions**”, select the “**Google Sheets API**” and save it.
 Now, let’s connect Google Sheets API and fetch the data.

 ## Connecting Google Sheets API and fetching data